LIGIA POPLAWSKA (PL)

 New Talents 2020, B-Part Gallery, Berlin

+Blume!
 Masters Expo 2020, hosted by FOMU, Antwerp

 Masters Expo 2020, Royal Academy of Fine Arts Antwerp